dwightjack/vue-types/packages/docs/guide/installation.md

 ## Usage with Bundlers

 VueTypes is published as a **native ESM module** with CommonJS and UMD support.
-Modern bundlers and tools will automatically select the appropriate entry point based on your configuration.
+Modern bundlers and tools automatically select the appropriate entry point based on your configuration.

 ```js
 import { string, oneOf } from 'vue-types' // or: import VueTypes from 'vue-types';